Sgt-Hartmann/Write-ups/Steel Mountain/README.md

 Now it's time to fire up netcat `nc -lvnp 4445` and start the service:
 ![](https://github.com/user-attachments/assets/443f4d1d-f558-42c5-a74e-45c764be9d02)

 The service will probably crash but we will have triggered our payload.
-We are now root.
+Local privilege escalation was achieved via a vulnerable service running as SYSTEM.
 ![](https://github.com/user-attachments/assets/048828a9-c5d4-4cbc-a0b7-5dfa5e0c3970)